FAQ

 Can I use another contra-angle than the original one?

-FKG Dentaire SA does not recommend to use of other contra angle with the Rooter® X3000 endo motor than genuine ones.
+FKG does not recommend to use of other contra angle with the Rooter® X3000 endo motor than genuine ones.

 How do I clean, disinfect and sterilize the Rooter® X3000 components?